What would you think if you heard that you could build your own skis?

 Once the design is complete, the wood is glued together.
 The core that has just been glued together varies in thickness, so it is shaved down to an even thickness using an automatic planer

-Once the thickness is uniform, the drawing data is imported to a local joiner and they dig grooves on the outside according to the design they made earlier.
-They also make a template that will serve as the basis for the designed board.
-The sole, top sheet, reinforcements, etc. are then shaped according to this template, so even if the materials are prepared separately, they can be layered together without any dimensional deviation in the end.
+Once the thickness is uniform, I take the drawing data to a local joinery shop and have them cut grooves on the outside according to the design I created earlier.
+I also have them make a template that will serve as the basis for the designed board.
+The sole, top sheet, and reinforcing materials will be shaped according to this template, so even though the materials were prepared separately, they can be stacked together perfectly in the end.

 Next, ABS resin and urethane foam are placed in the grooves made by the joiner.
 This becomes the sidewall.
 The role of the sidewall is to improve edge grip.
 Almost all manufacturers use similar materials for this ABS resin, so there are not many differences.
 The ABS resin is placed about the length of the effective edge, and the tip of the nose and tail is filled with urethane foam.
 This is because it is easy to process and to cut costs